willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 ## To export the saved and shared prompts of a specific user

-1. From Windows PowerShell, use the `Export- PromptsUserContent` cmdlet to export the saved or shared prompts of a specific user from Copilot Lab.
+1. From Windows PowerShell, use the `Export- PromptsUserContent` cmdlet to export the saved or shared prompts of a specific user from Copilot Prompt Gallery.

 ```powershell
 Export-PromptsUserContent -UserAadIdOrPrincipalName <user's Entra ID or UPN> -ExportDirectory <output location> -PromptType <type of prompt>